usdot-jpo-ode/wzdx/spec-content/README.md

 [LaneRestriction](/spec-content/objects/LaneRestriction.md) | A lane-level restriction, including type and value.
 [Relationship](/spec-content/objects/Relationship.md) | Identification of both sequential and hierarchical relationships between road events and other entities.
 [RoadEvent](/spec-content/objects/RoadEvent.md) | Information that describes where, when, and what activity is taking place along a road segment.
+[RoadEventCoreDetails](/spec-content/objects/RoadEventCoreDetails.md) | The core details of an event occurring on a roadway (i.e. a road event) that is shared by all types of road events.
 [RoadEventDataSource](/spec-content/objects/RoadEventDataSource.md) | Information about a specific data source used to build a work zone data feed.
 [RoadEventFeature](/spec-content/objects/RoadEventFeature.md) | The GeoJSON `Feature` container object for a WZDx `RoadEvent`.
 [RoadEventFeedInfo](/spec-content/objects/RoadEventFeedInfo.md) | WZDx feed header information such as metadata, contact information, and data sources.